A Family Affair (TV series): Reception

 The official trailer of A Family Affair garnered 1.7 million views in less than six hours on Facebook.
 According to Manila Bulletin, the trailer gained more than 7 million views, two weeks since it was premiered.
 A Family Affair is also consistently among the top shows on the streaming service iWantTFC, becoming the third most watched show on the platform.

 Upon its availability on the streaming service Netflix, the series immediately became a hit and became the most watched TV show on the platform.

+Re-runs

+The show will air re-runs on Kapamilya Channel, Kapamilya Online Live, A2Z, and ALLTV under the Kapamilya Gold programming block of ABS-CBN from October 5, 2026 to February 12, 2027 (replacing the re-runs of Can't Buy Me Love).